Antonin Kapustin: Life

-Andrew Kapustin was born on 12 August 1817 in the village of Baturino in the province of Perm Krai in to a priestly family.
+Andrey Kapustin was born on 12 August 1817 in the village of Baturino, in a priestly family.
 He attended the Kiev Theological Academy, where he taught after his graduation.
 Entering monasticism, he was tonsured as monk with the name Antonin and rose to the rank of archimandrite.

 A theologian and professor at the Kiev Theological Academy, in 1847, Fr.
 Antonin was assigned to the Church of the Savior, a church in disrepair in Athens, Greece that had been purchased by the Russian government of Tsar Alexander II to serve the Russian community in Athens.
 He led the effort to restore the church.
 During his service in Athens he also supervised archaeological excavations under the church that revealed the ruins of an earlier church and an even older Roman bath.

-In 1860, Fr.
-Antonin served as the priest of the Russian embassy church in Constantinople where he was introduced into a new circle of acquaintances with influential Russians and Greeks in the Near East.
+In 1860, Antonin served as the priest of the Russian embassy church in Constantinople where he was introduced into a new circle of acquaintances with influential Russians and Greeks in the Near East.

-In 1865, Fr.
-Antonin joined, as chief, the Russian Ecclesiastical Mission in Jerusalem, a mission that had been officially established and recognized by the Ottoman Sultan in 1857.
-During Fr.
-Antonin's administration of the mission, he worked intently to strengthen the mission and its responsibilities to help Russian pilgrims to Jerusalem.
+In 1865, Antonin joined, as chief, the Russian Orthodox Ecclesiastical Mission in Jerusalem, a mission that had been officially established and recognized by the Ottoman Sultan in 1857.
+During Antonin's administration of the mission, he worked intently to strengthen the mission and its responsibilities to help Russian pilgrims to Jerusalem.
 In accomplishing the task, he began a vigorous activity of land acquisitions in Palestine and established hospices.
 These acquisitions were also inspired as a means of resisting the activities by Protestants and Roman Catholics who were active acquiring land and buildings in Palestine.

-In November 1868, Fr.
-Antonin made his first acquisition, that of the Oak of Mamre, that according to the Scriptures was where the Old Testament Patriarch Abraham provided hospitality to three angels.
+In November 1868, Antonin made his first acquisition, that of the Oak of Mamre, that according to the Scriptures was where the Old Testament Patriarch Abraham provided hospitality to three angels.
 In 1874, he had built near the Oak a hostel for the pilgrims.